 Soft Power builds a country or a region's international influence through culture, public diplomacy and positive global contribution.

 Countries around the world are using soft power to improve international relations and bolster trade and tourism.

 How was the research done?

-Data about Wales' government, use of digital technology, culture, enterprise, international engagement and education was compared to that of nine other countries/regions: Scotland, Northern Ireland, Catalonia, Flanders, Quebec, Corsica, Puerto Rica, Hokkaido in Japan and Jeju in North Korea.
+Data about Wales' government, use of digital technology, culture, enterprise, international engagement and education was compared to that of nine other countries/regions: Scotland, Northern Ireland, Catalonia, Flanders, Quebec, Corsica, Puerto Rica, Hokkaido in Japan and Jeju in South Korea.